BakshiShubhali/JobQuest/README.md

 # JobQuest

-This will help job seekers in the market who are actively looking for a new job and can't make a note of lists where they have applied or want to apply.
+A job tracker application known as JobQuest that lets job seekers in the market who are actively looking for a new job add jobs that they have applied for and keep a track of them, update statuses, add notes and interview schedules etc.